Ayesha404-tech/HR360-Using-AI-for-Smart-Workforce-Payroll-Automation/README.md

 4--Khadeeja Ilyas (IU05-0122-0251)

 ## DESCRIPTION
 HR360 is a payroll and workforce automation system powered by AI that aims to improve staff management, increase productivity, and streamline HR procedures.
-In order to ensure a smooth HR experience, the system offers a full platform for managing personnel records, payroll processing, recruitment, attendance monitoring, and more.
+In order to ensure a smooth HR experience, the system offers a full platform for managing personal records, payroll processing, recruitment, attendance monitoring, and more.